“Deception may give us what we want for the present,

 Almost immediately, plans were being made for the two young parents and their three daughters, Jenni, Jamie and Jodi, to be reunited with Michelle (who was called ‘Christina’ since her adoption in 1976.)

 On October 7, 2017 they all met for the first time in 40 years.
-It was, unquestionably, a very happy reunion. (photo gallery at the bottom of this post)
+It was, unquestionably, a very happy reunion that continues to this day.